dewynl/msc-ai-capstone-project/docs/dissertation.md

 This comprehensive review reveals several critical research gaps that this investigation addresses.
 While significant advances have been made in general-purpose language models and educational technology applications, the intersection of custom neural architecture design and structured educational content generation remains underexplored.

 The primary research gap lies in the limited integration of educational hierarchy understanding within neural language architectures.
-While existing transformer models demonstrate impressive general language capabilities, they lack specialised components for pedagogical progression, prerequisite relationship modeling, and educational taxonomy compliance.
+While existing transformer models demonstrate impressive general language capabilities, they lack specialised components for pedagogical progression, prerequisite relationship modelling, and educational taxonomy compliance.

 A significant methodological gap exists in the application of curriculum learning principles to educational content generation.
-While curriculum learning has demonstrated effectiveness in various AI domains (Bengio et al., 2009), its systematic application to educational content creation with explicit pedagogical progression modeling remains largely unexplored.
+While curriculum learning has demonstrated effectiveness in various AI domains (Bengio et al., 2009), its systematic application to educational content creation with explicit pedagogical progression modelling remains largely unexplored.

 The evaluation gap represents another critical limitation in current educational AI research.
 Existing evaluation frameworks either focus on general NLP metrics that miss pedagogical nuances or rely entirely on expert assessment that lacks scalability.
 The absence of comprehensive evaluation approaches that combine technical performance metrics with pedagogical quality assessment limits the ability to systematically improve educational AI systems.